Cyborgscode/Personal-Voice-Assistent/README.md

 A working conncection takes around 200kB/s per client.
 Even with 2,4GHz wifi you can run a couple of clients, but remember: If someone on your channel sends MB/s traffic, your available bandwith can be shorten to a point, where the clients stutter.
 It will autocorrect itself with enough bandwith available.

+#Config-Options:

+ip:    client ip i.e. 192.168.178.3
+user:  desktopuser of the running session of the client.
+You need a running desktop session as you need a running pipewireserver
+key:   path/to/your/openssh.keyfile  or the word "default" for automatic key selection by ssh
+name:  A nice simple Name for your Device.
+One word is recommended.
+sport: port for the speaker-tunnel.
+Default: 4656
+mport: port for the microphone-tunnel.
+Default: 4657

+It's possible to have more than one cluster control server running, if the local cluster configs use different ports to connect to.
+Depending on your usecase, this can become very handy.